Published

 Sample Answer Insights: High-scoring essays separated each statement and piece of evidence, IRACing them sequentially.
 They used clear transitions and avoided conclusion-heavy paragraphs.

-Brieflex Training Note: Brieflex drills this exact pattern — issue isolation, sequence control, and rule-line recall.
+Brieflex Training Note: Brieflex drills this exact pattern, issue isolation, sequence control, and rule-line recall.
 Mastery of timing and rule order in Miranda questions comes directly from repeated, time-boxed drills.

 Essay 2: Wills & Trusts – Holographic Codicils, Ambiguous Gifts, and Cy Pres Doctrine

-Summary: Essay two required synthesis across testamentary modification and charitable trust law.
+Essay two required synthesis across testamentary modification and charitable trust law.
 It tested rule recall and reasoning about donor intent under California Probate Code.

 What the Exam Tested: Students needed to distinguish between valid and invalid alterations to attested wills, construe ambiguous property designations, and apply cy pres principles to a failed charitable purpose.